 To volunteer at one of our Basics Banks, click the button at the bottom of the page and fill in the application form.

-Care BnB is a new hospitality program which will enable young people to have a Gap Year (mentioned above) with Edinburgh City Mission.
+Care BnB is a new hospitality programme which will enable young people to have a Gap Year (mentioned above) with Edinburgh City Mission.
 It is an opportunity for any Christian or Christian family in Edinburgh to play a part in our work by hosting a Gap Year volunteer in their home.
-For more information, please contact email@example.com.

 Interested?
 Click the button below and complete our Volunteer Application form.